 QT Luong |

-His photographs have been widely exhibited in solo shows, including at the USA Pavilion during the World Expo, and have garnered critical acclaim in major media such as The New York Times (“No one has captured the vast beauty of America’s landscape as comprehensively”), appearing in hundreds of publications worldwide.
-His best-selling book, Treasured Lands, now in its ninth printing, has earned 12 national and international awards.
+His photographs have been widely exhibited in solo shows, including at the USA Pavilion during a World Expo, and have garnered critical acclaim in major media such as The New York Times (“No one has captured the vast beauty of America’s landscape as comprehensively”), appearing in hundreds of publications worldwide.
+His best-selling book, Treasured Lands, now in its ninth printing, has earned twelve national and international awards.
 The only living artist featured in Ken Burns and Dayton Duncan’s The National Parks: America’s Best Idea (2009), he has received the Ansel Adams Award for Photography from the Sierra Club and the Robin W. Winks Award for Enhancing Public Understanding of National Parks from the National Parks Conservation Association.

 Phone: +1 408-706-0894